CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Within the dimly lit crypt, three substantial stone sarcophagi occupy the space, their surfaces veiled in layers of dust.
 Resting against each sarcophagus are skeletons garbed in fragments of corroded mail.
 The chamber's walls feature faux columns carved to resemble expansive oak trees, and the double doors in the southeastern corner are covered with aged copper plates.
 ```

-When any creature approaches within 10 feet of the door leading to area 5 or the door leading to area 6, the three skeletons animate, instinctively attacking unless the intruder wears the distinct scarlet cloak of the Lavender Lancers or utters the password "Illefam," which references an ancient elven realm that once spanned a significant part of the Sword Coast.
+When any creature approaches within 10 feet of the door leading to area 5 or the door leading to area 6, the three skeletons animate, instinctively attacking unless the intruder wears the distinct scarlet cloak of the Lavender Lancers or utters the password "Illefam," which references an ancient dhampir realm that once spanned a significant part of the Sword Coast.

 The stone lids of each sarcophagus bear carvings of the individuals interred within—two noble male dhampir and one noble female dhampir.
 Should the tombs be opened, they reveal mostly decayed bones and remnants of clothing, detailed in the "Treasure" section.